Sevelar/talesofneptunia/CONTRIBUTING.md

 ## Code of Conduct

 This project and everyone participating in it is governed by the [Tales of Neptunia team's Code of Conduct](CODE_OF_CONDUCT.md).
 By participating, you are expected to uphold this code.
-Please report unacceptable behavior to [atom@github.com](mailto:atom@github.com).
+Please report unacceptable behavior to [ourdimensionteam@wp.pl](mailto:ourdimensionteam@wp.pl).

 ## I don't want to read this whole thing I just have a question!!!